WHO WE ARE

 • Bachelor of Social Work (BSW)

-I am extensively trained in mindfulness-based and trauma-informed modalities including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), the Hakomi Method, Eye Movement Desensitization and Reprocessing (EMDR), and Compassion-Focused Therapy.
+I am extensively trained in mindfulness-based and trauma-informed modalities including: Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), the Hakomi Method, Eye Movement Desensitization and Reprocessing (EMDR), and Compassion-Focused Therapy.
 I hold specialized training in perinatal mental health through Postpartum Support International and provide neuro-affirming, differential diagnostic assessments under the supervision of a medical doctor.
 I primarily work with women and gender-fluid/nonbinary individuals, offering both in-person and HIPAA-compliant telehealth sessions for clients in Indiana and Michigan.

 I earned my Master’s in Clinical Social Work from The University of Chicago and completed my yoga teacher training at Nature Yoga Sanctuary in Chicago in 2014.
 Following this, I completed a postgraduate residency at CTS Counseling Center.
 My clinical background includes work as a Clinical Interventionist with Indiana University’s Department of Psychiatry, where I supported individuals with cancer and their families.
 I am also a certified End of Life Doula through the University of Vermont’s Larner School of Medicine, which enriches my work with clients navigating grief and end-of-life experiences.
 In addition, I completed a Postgraduate Fellowship Certification in Advanced Contextual Behavioral Therapy at the University of Chicago and currently serve as a Clinical Supervisor Consultant for Goodwill of Central Indiana’s Nurse-Family Partnership’s Mental Health team.